GitbookIO/nuts/docs/github.md

 It'll refresh versions cache everytime you update a release on GitHub.

+### Content Type

+Make sure to set the Webhook content type to "application/json" instead of the default "application/x-www-form-urlencoded".

 ### Secret

 The GitHub Webhook secret can be configured as a environment variable on Nuts: `GITHUB_SECRET` (default value is `secret`).